elliotec/ellio2/source/posts/2017-11-18-a-hacker-news-reader-for-no-reason.html.markdown

 ---
-title: A Hacker News Reader For No Reason
+title: A Hacker News Reader For No Reason - In 5 KB of Vanilla JS, HTML, & CSS
 date: 2017-11-18 13:23 MST
 tags: javascript, hacker news
 published: true